Last Update:2025/04/21

 • Possibility of emails being hacked

 In general, there is a possibility emails, unless protected by measures such as encryption, can be stolen and read by a third party midway in the communication path.
 Do not include confidential information in your emails.
-Nevertheless, when it is necessary to communicate confidential information by email, take measures, including encryption and password protection.
+When it is necessary to communicate confidential information by email, take measures, including encryption and password protection.

 • When used for class [Important]